WarframeTools/WarframeBountyChecker/README.md

 # It shows up as a Virus?!?
 Unfortunately, this is how it currently is.
 The source code is freely avaible here though and you can choose to check it and modify it as you please.

-# Why are there two versions?
-One version (with_share) sends good bounties to us.
-That way everyone can benefit from good bounties.
-The other version does not - choose whichever you like (though ofc we hope for people actively sharing their bounties).

-# What does "with_share" / "no_share" mean?
-As mentioned above, there are two versions of the program.
-One named "with_share", one named "no_share".

-The functionality of both versions is the exact same for your end.
-You yourself will have no advantages or disadvantages running either version.

 # How to get the .py working?
 Install Python 3.11 (this is what is has been tested on, may work on lower versions too).
 Then do `py -m pip install -r requirements.txt` in the folder.